zzzuhaibmohd/defi-uniswap-v4/foundry/exercises/reader.md

 Get the currency delta identified by `target` and `currency`.

-The test will take tokens from the `PoolManager` contract to check currency delta.
+The test will take tokens from the `PoolManager` contract to check the currency delta store in the `PoolManager` with the value returned from your code.

 ## Test